-

 In Nebraska, you can't complete a title transfer without a properly completed Bill of Sale.

-If you really want the car, head back to the seller with your own Bill of Sale, as well as an Odometer Disclosure Statement if the car is over 10 years old.
+If you really want the car, head back to the seller with your own Bill of Sale, as well as an Odometer Disclosure Statement if the car is 20 years old or newer.

 Other than the Bill of Sale and Odometer Disclosure Statement, what other paperwork does a seller need?